Persistent low income

 1. Main facts and figures

-- between January 2016 and December 2020, people in Asian households were the most likely to be in persistent low income before housing costs out of all ethnic groups
+- people in households in the Asian (16%) and black (13%) ethnic groups were the next most likely to be in persistent low income before housing costs

 2. Things you need to know